Levoram/airhacks/README.md

-# github.com/AdamBien/airhacks
+# github.com/Levoram/airhacks
-airhacks
+Levoram
 ========

-airhacks.com communication repository
+communication repository

-Use: `https://github.com/AdamBien/airhacks.git` for initial creation and `git pull` to update the local repository.
+Use: `https://github.com/Levoram/airhacks.git` for initial creation and `git pull` to update the local repository.

-Also checkout Airhacks Workshops On Demand: [airhacks.io](http://airhacks.io)